-Increased competition for royalties or streams could adversely affect the Company's ability to acquire additional royalties or streams in mineral properties are competitive in all phases.
+Increased competition for royalties or streams could adversely affect the Company's ability to acquire additional royalties or streams in mineral properties

+Many companies are engaged in the search for and the acquisition of mineral interests, including royalties and streams and there is a limited supply of desirable mineral interests.
+The mineral exploration and mining businesses are competitive in all phases.
 Many companies are engaged in the acquisition of mineral interests, including large, established companies with substantial financial resources, operational capabilities and long earnings records.
 The Company may be at a competitive disadvantage in acquiring those interests, whether by way of royalty or stream as competitors may have greater financial resources and technical staffs.
 There can be no assurance that the Company will be able to compete successfully against other companies in acquiring new royalties or streams.
 In addition, the Company may be unable to acquire royalties or streams at acceptable valuations which could result in a material adverse effect on the Company's business, financial condition, results of operations and the trading price of its securities.